Performance Breakdown

 Battery

-This cordless vacuum uses a detachable 2900 mAh lithium-ion battery with a max run time of over 54 minutes with the Duo Clean nozzle in hard floor mode (at the lowest setting).
+This cordless vacuum features a detachable 2900 mAh lithium-ion battery, providing a maximum run time of over 54 minutes with the Duo Clean nozzle in hard floor mode (at the lowest setting).

-The 54-minute figure is almost 20 minutes more than the ION P50, which is a significant improvement.
+The 54-minute figure is almost 20 minutes longer than the ION P50, representing a significant improvement.

 Also, the battery’s detachability enables consumers to increase run time by purchasing an extra.